chasmit/Sudoku-CLI/README.md

 # Sudoku
 Messing around with Ruby.
-These are sudoku solvers that run on a command line interface, working on an input string of space-separated characters representing the puzzle.
+These are sudoku solvers that run on a command line interface, working on an input file of space-separated characters representing the puzzle.
 Blank spaces in the puzzle are represented by a period.
 I put up a sample file called 'string' to illustrate the needed input.

 The solution is printed in a more accessible ASCII representation of a sudoku puzzle.